-Revenue Recognition under the Collaboration Agreement
+Revenue Recognition under the Johnson & Johnson Innovative Medicine Agreements

+Collaboration Agreement

-The Collaboration Agreement is accounted for under ASC 808, however, ASC 808 does not address recognition or measurement matters.
-Therefore, the Company will account for the recognition and measurement of consideration under ASC 606.
-In determining the appropriate amount of revenue to be recognized under ASC 606, the Company performed the following steps: (i) identified the promised goods or services in the contract; (ii) determined whether the promised goods or services are performance obligations including whether they are distinct in the context of the contract; (iii) measurement of the transaction price, including the constraint on variable consideration; (iv) allocation of the transaction price to the performance obligations; and (v) recognition of revenue when (or as) the Company satisfies each performance obligation.
-The Company evaluated the potential performance obligations in the contract, which included the exclusive license to Clinical IRD Product Candidates, the research, development and manufacturing services ("the services"), and the participation in various joint committees and determined that none of the performance obligations by themselves were distinct.
+The Company evaluated the potential performance obligations in the Collaboration Agreement pursuant to ASC 606, which included the exclusive license to Clinical IRD Product Candidates, the research, development and manufacturing services ("the services"), and the participation in various joint committees and determined that none of the performance obligations by themselves were distinct.
 Goods and services that are not distinct are bundled with other goods or services in the contract until a bundle of goods or services that is distinct is created.
 The services, when combined with the licenses, represent a bundle and should be accounted for as a single performance obligation due to the relevance of the services to the value of the early-stage license and the potential for the intellectual property to be significantly modified during the services period.
 The Company also evaluated whether or not the right to purchase exclusive option rights for specified Research IRD Product Candidates represents future performance obligations and concluded that these represent a separate buyer decision at market rates, rather than a material right performance obligation.
-As such, these options have been excluded from the initial allocation of transaction price.
+As such, these options were excluded from the initial allocation of transaction price and the Company would have accounted for these options as separate contracts when and if Johnson & Johnson Innovative Medicine had elected to exercise the options.

 Under ASC 606, the Company recognized collaboration revenue using the cost-to-cost input method, which it believes best depicts the transfer of control to the customer.
 Under the cost-to-cost input method, the extent of progress towards completion is measured based on the ratio of actual costs incurred to the total estimated costs expected upon satisfying the combined performance obligation by the potential product candidate.
 Under this method, revenue is being recorded as a percentage of the estimated transaction price based on the extent of progress towards completion.
 Under ASC 606, the estimated transaction price includes variable consideration subject to constraints.
 The Company does not include variable consideration to the extent that it is probable that a significant reversal in the amount of cumulative revenue recognized will occur when any uncertainty associated with the variable consideration is resolved.
-The estimate of the Company's measure of progress and estimate of variable consideration to be included in the transaction price will be updated at each reporting date as a change in estimate.
-The amount related to the unsatisfied portion will be recognized as that portion is satisfied over time.
+The estimate of the Company's measure of progress and estimate of variable consideration included in the transaction price was updated at each reporting date as a change in estimate.
+The amount related to the unsatisfied portion was recognized as that portion was satisfied over time.

-Under ASC 606 the Company accounts for (i) the licenses it conveyed with respect to the Clinical IRD Product Candidates and (ii) its obligations to perform services as a single performance obligation under the Collaboration Agreement with Janssen on a product candidate basis.
-Janssen's right to purchase exclusive options to obtain certain development, manufacturing and commercialization rights for specified Research IRD Product Candidates are accounted for separately as they do not represent material rights, based on the criteria of ASC 606.
+Under ASC 606 the Company accounts for (i) the licenses it conveyed with respect to the Clinical IRD Product Candidates and (ii) its obligations to perform services as a single performance obligation under the Collaboration Agreement with Johnson & Johnson Innovative Medicine on a product candidate basis.
+Johnson & Johnson Innovative Medicine's right to purchase exclusive options to obtain certain development, manufacturing and commercialization rights were accounted for separately as they did not represent material rights, based on the criteria of ASC 606.
+Upon the exercise of any purchased option by Johnson & Johnson Innovative Medicine, the contract promises associated with an Option Target would have used a separate cost-to-cost model for purposes of revenue recognition under ASC 606.